splewis/csgo-multi-1v1/README.md

 The general idea of everything I do with sourcemod plugins is to **keep it simple, stupid**.
 This plugin and its implementation details are no exception.

 ### Plugin modules
-A few plugin modules, created using the include above, are also included.
-They are all optional and included in the download under ``plugins/disabled``.
+Sometimes it's easier to add something in a seperate plugin than add more convars, thus some features may be in support plugins.
+These are all optional and included in the download under ``plugins/disabled``.

 - **multi1v1_sprweight**: provides a weight function used by my [smart-player-reports](https://github.com/splewis/smart-player-reports) plugin
 - **multi1v1_elomatcher**: provides a different way of ordering players rather than a ladder by matching up similar elo ratings (this is currently not implemented yet!)